 - My Account

-The first encounter of the Civil War happened on this date in 1861 at the Fairfax Court House in Arlington Mills, Virginia.
+The first encounter of the American Civil War happened on this date in 1861 at the Fairfax Court House in Arlington Mills, Virginia.

 Undercover of darkness, a squad of just nine Virginia soldiers fired at troops of the 1st Michigan Volunteer Infantry and the 11th New York Volunteer Infantry, who were performing picket duty at Arlington Mill, Virginia.

 During a brief and confused exchange of fire, one Union soldier was killed and another was wounded, while one Virginian soldier was wounded.
 It demonstrated that Union forces were vulnerable to enemy attacks, even when close to the capital.